CALL FOR NOMINATIONS:

 - 1 Staff (term: July 1, 2023 - June 30, 2025)

 - 1 Peterborough Student (term: July 1, 2023 - June 30, 2025)

-Anyone interested in these volunteer positions is required to submit a self-nomination form no later than Monday, June 22, 2020 at 4pm, and must have supporting nominations submitted, also by the deadline.
+Anyone interested in these volunteer positions must submit a self-nomination form and supporting nominations no later than March 21, 2023, at 4:00 PM.
 Refer to the specific requirements with regard to supporting nominations on the Candidate Self-Nomination Form.